TAMUparametric/PPOPT/doc/flexibility.rst

 .. image:: flex.svg

-However, this is not generally a good way to approach the problem, here what we can do is find the maximum of the objective function over the explicit solution with the following code, which will give us the exact value.
+However, this is not generally a good way to validate that the process is flexible for the entire range of uncertainty.
+Here what we can do is find the maximum of the objective function over the explicit solution with the following code, which will give us the exact value of :math:`\Psi`.
+If the maximum value of :math:`\Psi > 0`, then we know that the process is NOT flexible for the entire range of uncertainty.
 As a note, this code is specialized for the one parameter case but multidimensional generalization of this are direct.

 .. code:: python